 - Others detailed in the 'health risks' section below.

 What are the health risks with anorexia nervosa?

 Do not let the voice of anorexia in your head convince you that you are losing weight to be healthy.
 Being underweight is extremely unhealthy and can damage your health and even lead to death.
 Health risks are caused by under-eating (starvation) and by the methods used to get rid of eaten food - being sick (vomiting), excess laxatives, etc. You literally starve your body organs (such as your muscles, brain and heart) of the energy they need to function.
 Problems that may occur include the following:

 Many women with anorexia have irregular periods, as hormone levels can be affected by poor diet.
 Their periods may even stop altogether or they may find that their periods have never started, especially if they started having eating problems when they were younger.
 Some women with anorexia may be unable to have a baby (be infertile).

 These are caused either by repeated vomiting or by excess use of laxatives.
 For example, a low potassium level which may cause tiredness, weakness, abnormal heart rhythms, kidney damage and convulsions.
 Low calcium levels can lead to muscle spasms (tetany).
 Anorexia can also cause low sugar levels.

 Osteoporosis is caused by a lack of calcium and vitamin D and can lead to easily fractured bones.
 In addition, the risk of getting osteoporosis increases if you are a woman and your periods have stopped.
 This is because oestrogen in your body protects your bones from osteoporosis and the levels of oestrogen in your body reduce when your periods stop.

-These may occur if you take a lot of laxatives.
+You can also run into trouble if you take a lot of laxatives.
 Laxatives can damage the bowel muscle and nerve endings.
-This may eventually result in permanent constipation and also sometimes tummy (abdominal) pains.
+This may eventually result in permanent constipation and also sometimes abdominal pains.

 Swelling of hands, feet and face